tripal/tripal_elasticsearch/README.md

 * Download the module `wget https://github.com/tripal/tripal_elasticsearch.git`
 * Run drush command to install: `drush en tripal_elasticsearch -y`

+You can also fork the module from github and contribute to development.

-__Currently this module is customized for the [hardwood genomics database](hardwoodgenomics.org).
-You can still install and run this module.
-But you may see some warning messages.__
+__Currently this module has only been extensively tested on the [hardwood genomics database](hardwoodgenomics.org).
+We welcome feedback on any problems you have with using it on other sites.__

 ## Site-wide indexing
 * Go to __/admin/config/elastic\_search__